doug-leith/appFirewall/KNOWN_ISSUES.md

 ### Filtering of IPv6 connections unreliable

-Filtering of traffic sent over IPv6 is unreliable at the moment.
-This is because the raw socket interface (used to send TCP RST packets) for IPv6 doesn't support the full functionality that it does for IPv4.
-Let me know if this is a problem, there might be other workarounds.
+Filtering of traffic sent over IPv6 is unreliable.
+This is because the raw socket interface (used to send TCP RST packets) on MAC OS for IPv6 doesn't support the IP_HDRINCL functionality that it does for IPv4.

 ### Filtering of VPN traffic is unreliable/experimental